Skip to main content

 Directed by Alexis Irvin, Chip Hiden

 Blood, Sweat, & Beer is a must-watch for serious craft beer fans and anyone considering opening a brewery.
 The film follows two different breweries through the various struggles each faces in their respective businesses.
 The first brewery, Shorebilly Brewing Co., is being sued by a shirt company that produces a shirt with the same name.
-The legal fees alone could put the brewery out of business.
+Legal fees alone could put the brewery out of business.
 The Brew Gentlemen Beer Co., the second brewery, is another start-up created by two college buddies who decide to set up shop in their slowly collapsing hometown.

 Editors' Recommendations